trailofbits/polytracker/README.md

 POLYTTL: This value is an initial "strength" value for taint nodes, when new nodes are formed, the average is taken.
 When the TTL value is 0, the node is considered clean.

-POLYDUMP: Instead of dumping json, if this is set to TRUE it will dump the contents of shadow memory to a file.

 POLYSTART: Start offset to track

 POLYEND: End offset to track